The news editor glared at me over the huge handle-bar moustache adorning his blotchy face.

 Ann Leslie was exposed to a tough opening few months during the then male-dominated British media industry

+of hills.
 But we were young, in love, and giggled a lot.

 On the way, we checked into Coventry's finest hotel, the Leofric, as 'Mr and Mrs', which deceit added no end to the sexual excitement.